red/docs/reactivity.md

 **Description**

 Constructs a new reactive object from the body block.
-Setting a field to a new value or changing a referred series deeply can trigger reactions (if defined for that field).
+In the returned object, setting a field to a new value or changing a series the field refers to, including nested series, will trigger reactions defined for that field.

-Note: It is possible for the body block to contain `is` expressions.
+Note: The body may contain `is` expressions.

+**Example**

+This shows how changing a series, even a nested one, triggers a reaction.

+Note: It is up to the user to prevent triggering cycles at this time.
+For example, if a `deep-reactor!` changes series values in a reactor formula (e.g. `is`), it may create endless reaction cycles.

+    r: make deep-reactor! [
+        x: [1 2 3]
+        y: [[a b] [c d]]
+        total: is [append copy x copy y]
+    ]
+    append r/y/2 'e
+    print mold r/total